 1 cup plus 2 tablespoons King Arthur unbleached, all-purpose flour (5 ounces)

-½ cup high quality, unsweetened, natural process cocoa powder (1.2 ounces) (tested with Scharffenberger cocoa)
+½ cup high quality, unsweetened, NATURAL PROCESS (NOT alkalized) cocoa powder (1.2 ounces) (tested with Scharffenberger cocoa)

 1¼ teaspoon baking powder